- What is a fee waiver?

 Do I need to wait to request a fee waiver?

 No. You can ask for a fee waiver at any time.
-Your case manager must give you notice of your ability to ask for a fee waiver at every judicial review.
-The notice must also be given to the court and your guardian ad litem, attorney, parents, foster parents, and case manager.
+You must be given notice of your ability to ask for a fee waiver at every judicial review (which happens every 6 months).
 However, you do not have to wait until a judicial review to request a fee waiver.

 What do I use the fee waiver form for?

-You can use the application to ask the State not to take some or all of the “cost of care” from your account, freeing up the money to be used for something else you want.
+You can use the application to ask the State not to take some or all of the “cost of care” from your account, freeing up the money to be used for something else you want or need, or you can ask for a change in your personal allowance.

 Are there any tips on filling out the form?